Farnaz-Ansari/TerraformPipelines/README.md

 `Terraform plan` outputs a plan and preview the actions Terraform would take to modify the infrastructure but does not change anything yet.

 ### Apply job
-Proceeds with Deploying the Azure Resources displayed in the plan.
+`terraform apply` proceeds with deploying the Azure Resources displayed in the plan.

 ### Terraform destroy
-`Terraform destroy` reverse the 'terraform apply',  it terminates all the resources specified in the Terraform state.
+`Terraform destroy` reverses the `terraform apply`,  it terminates all the resources specified in the Terraform state.
 Terraform destroy can be triggered through a separate pipeline.
 Pipeline can be manually kicked off, or scheduled to run at 30 days